A sequence of elastic patterns in a sheared bent sheet: Results

-Force-displacement loops for an 11 inch sheet ($L/W=2.75$) are shown in Figure \ref{utom11}.
+Force-displacement loops for an 11 inch (279.4 mm) sheet ($L/W=2.75$) are shown in Figure \ref{utom11}.
 This longer sheet has room for more unit cells.
 Here the three black curves are full loops, while the two each of orange, blue, green, and pink curves are partial loops between U and several other states.
 The curves are complex but reproducible, with signatures of a many small events.
 The transition from O to S pairing is too subtle to distinguish.
 Higher-number patterns are harder to access and interpret, likely because of released kinetic energy as well as interactions with the free edges, such as the induction of crumples.
 These effects also interfere with the ideal doubling sequence.
 However, it is clear that while going both forward and backward, the system visits identifiable branches containing one, two, three, four, and possibly more pairs of crumples that exist in overlapping regions of the boundary displacement.
+The observed branches have positive slopes.
 The least reproducible aspect of the curves is the transition from SS to S, which on this sheet proceeds through a merger rather than an escape.
 For this sheet, the coarsening sequence from 5S was: escape of rightmost S, escape of leftmost S, merging on the left, merging, escape.

 Additional full and partial loop force-displacement data for various sheet lengths is included in Appendix \ref{additionaldata}.
 While they do not directly correspond, the responses shown in Figure \ref{utom11} and throughout the Appendix can be compared with the annotations of Video \ref{vidgreen} in Figure \ref{spacetime}.
-A portion of such curves corresponding to the breaking of an S-ridge just before splitting is measured more carefully in another paper \cite{Gimenopairs}.